 Horner and Wolff pictured in 'all-night' meeting with F1 chief

-Red Bull team principal Christian Horner, and his arch nemesis Toto Wolff, have been spotted at a late-night meeting with Formula 1 chief Stefano Domenicali in Imola.
+Red Bull team principal Christian Horner, and his arch-nemesis Toto Wolff, were spotted last week at a late-night meeting with Formula 1 chief Stefano Domenicali in Imola.

-F1 has returned to the region in Italy, which is where former Ferrari man Domenicali originates from, for the first time since 2022, after terrible floods cancelled last year's event.
+F1 returned to the region in Italy, where former Ferrari man Domenicali originates from, for the first time since 2022, after terrible floods cancelled last year's event.

+READ MORE: Haas racing team on brink of COLLAPSE after 'eight-figure' losses

-Red Bull and Horner are hoping to bounce back following a difficult Miami Grand Prix, where they were comprehensively beaten by McLaren.
+Red Bull and Horner bounced back following a difficult Miami Grand Prix, where they were comprehensively beaten by McLaren.

 Mercedes, meanwhile, are having to come to terms with lower-midfield running, with Wolff and star driver Lewis Hamilton seemingly having a miserable 2024.